theoptips/mentor_FAQ/FAQ.md

 - FAQ 040 Data cleaning, data augmentation explained.
 Ans 049
 - FAQ 041 Github profile github help.
 Ans 050
 - FAQ 042 Image Classifier in the command line.
 What does my folder structure look like?
 Ans 051
+- FAQ 043 Are project deadlines mandatory?
+Ans 052
+- FAQ 044 Question about enrollment, payment, or a classroom or video glitch, email **machine-support@udacity.com**.
+- FAQ 045 How much extracurricular should I study Answer Ans 053

 # ANSWERS